 Public theology at the intersection of the church, the gospel and the culture will represent one of the greatest challenges to the coming generation, said R. Albert Mohler Jr., president of SBTS.
 I cant think of any better news than the fact that Southern Seminary and the ERLC are combining strengths in order to provide an unprecedented Ph.D. program that will prepare a new generation for frontline service and leadership where it will matter most.

-Bruce Ashford, provost and dean of the faculty for SEBTS, commented on the academic partnership.
+Provost and dean of the faculty for SEBTS, commented on the academic partnership:

-We at SEBTS could not be more thrilled to enter into partnership with the ERLC for the purpose of training future leaders and scholars in the field of ethics and public policy, Ashford said.
+We at SEBTS could not be more thrilled to enter into partnership with the ERLC for the purpose of training future leaders and scholars in the field of ethics and public policy.
 Our faculty believes the ERLC, under the leadership of Russell Moore, is leading the way nationally and internationally on these issues and our ethics faculty is looking forward to this fruitful partnership.

 I’m excited to study ethics and public policy at the highest level and better understand how they integrate and inform our thoughts on cultural issues, said Andrew Walker, director of policy studies at the ERLC and Ph.D. student at Southern Seminary.
 The degree promotes the truth that the gospel is a public reality that demands a public witness for the sake of humanity and for the glory of God.